Mobberode/MBCreator/README.md

 # MBCreator
-Creator Tool used to make custom ZSC and ZS:NB + Mobberode Mutated maps
+Creator Tool used to make custom Mobberode maps

 ## Features
 - Easy to place and remove elements, with pages of elements to choose.
-- Map Configs to change and tinker with for your custom map.
 - Useful Element Viewer to indicate the context of a element upon being looked at.
 - Data-Driven Pages with support for extensions **(Read Wiki for more info)**.